Meet Our Minnesota Telehealth Team

 Renee Louck MAShe/Her/Hers Supervised by Christina Buscko, MS, LPCC

-Master of Arts, Counseling and Psychological Services, Saint Mary's University of Minnesota
+Master of Arts degree in Counseling and Psychological Services - Saint Mary's University of Minnesota

-Bachelor of Arts, Sociology- Criminal Justice and Women Studies, University of Minnesota
+Bachelor of Arts degree in Sociology, Criminal Justice and Women Studies - University of Minnesota

 Renee believes supportive relationships with others is the foundation for healthy change.
 Renee's authentic, open, and non-judgmental approach promotes healing and personal growth for her clients.
 She recognizes the innate wisdom within each individual while guiding her clients through life's obstacles.
 She is eager to serve clients from early adolescence through adulthood.